CXuesong/LanguageServer.NET/README.md

 To debug the server application, you may wish to turn `WAIT_FOR_DEBUGGER` conditional switch on in `DemoLanguageServer/Program.cs`.
 After starting up the Extension Development Host, and activating the language server, you may attach VS Debugger to `dotnet` process and go on debugging.

 You may also set the `default` value of `demoLanguageServer.trace.server` to `"messages"` in `package.json` to make language client show more debugging information.

+## Notes

+*   Though it's not mentioned in MS's official LSP documentation, by default VsCode uses stdin/stdout as JSON RPC transportation channel; thus it's important you SHOULD NOT read from/write to the console from your own code as long as the connection has been established, to avoid interfering the JSON RPC communication.
+*   If you are using the LSP client library from [`vscode-languageserver-node`](vscode-languageserver-node), other transportation channels, such as named pipe (Windows) or Unix domain socket (Linux/MacOS) is possible via client-side configuration; though you will need to write your own server-side implementation.
+*   It's worthwhile to be noted that Unix domain socket has been introduced since Windows 10 Build 17063.
+However, there is currently no means to set up a Unix domain socket client in Node.JS on Windows.
+Thus it seems that, up till now, we still cannot use Unix domain socket as JSON RPC as transportation channel on Windows.
+See the tracking issue: [CXuesong/JsonRpc.Standard#4](https://github.com/CXuesong/JsonRpc.Standard/issues/4).